dockware

 • Docker Compose This helps you to create a good architecture and blueprints of your setup.

-• IDE with SFTP upload We recommend PhpStorm ❤️ It's just so good...and it also has automatic uploads.
+• IDE with SFTP upload We recommend ❤️ It's just so good...and it also has automatic uploads.

 • Chrome XDebug Extension Dockware comes with plug'n'play XDebug.
-All you need is this extension to enable it in your browser.
+All you need is extension to enable it in your browser.

 1. Start Docker